richardfarnhill/intestacy_calc/README.md

 ## Future Development

-See [DEVELOPMENT.md](DEVELOPMENT.md) for planned future enhancements.
+See [DEVELOPMENT.md](DEVELOPMENT.md) for planned future enhancements and development roadmap.